-She rose, and he turned out the gas, then followed her closely up stairs, carrying her candle.
+She rose, and he turned out the gas, then followed her closely upstairs, carrying her candle.
 On the landing he kissed her close.

-"Goodnight mother."
+"Good-night, mother."

-"Goodnight!" she said.
+"Good-night!" she said.

 He pressed his face upon the pillow in a fury of misery.
-And yet, somewhere in his soul, he was at peace because still he loved his mother best.
+And yet, somewhere in his soul, he was at peace because he still loved his mother best.
 It was the bitter peace of resignation.